 "Let’s go to the Sierras and ski the Mendenhall Couloir and Bloody Couloir!”
 “Quick trip out to ski Shasta?”
 A few years ago, if you had made these statements to me, I would have laughed loudly, confident that you were sarcastic.
 While these objectives aren’t cutting edge, they are all fairly big lines; steep descents that come with enough avalanche danger that they can’t be taken lightly.
 Each is the type of descent any skier who has spent time in unforgiving terrain would appreciate and remember.

-Something had changed though, not only was I not laughing, I was the person proposing these ideas from the comfort of my home in the Salt Lake City area!
+Something had changed though.
+Now, not only was I not laughing, I was the person proposing these ideas from the comfort of my home in the Salt Lake City area!
 What had changed?
 Had I gotten stupid and risky?
 Had I become old and delusional and begun underestimating things?
 Absolutely not.
 Through trial and error, good friends, and some training, I had gained the necessary tools to look at objectives I’d wanted to ski for a long time and quickly put together a weekend trip to get them done.

 I’m always inspired when I hear other’s stories about similar outings.
 I’m hoping that sharing my tricks for pulling these trips off will help more people get after objectives they have been hesitant to try.